HD60Hz/squad-lab1-store/README.md

 ---

 ### Concurrency
 Until now all the execution parts of the application are sequential.
-When a codes take longer to execute, because of long processing or some IO related stuff, the rest of the app need to wait till the end even though it does not depend on it
+When a code take longer to execute, because of long processing or some IO related stuff, the rest of the app need to wait till the end even though it does not depend on it
 To have a closer look at that, we will try to add a sleep in the ``retrieve_articles`` of the scraper for each article (ex: sleep for 4 seconds)

 ```python